wurmlab/SBC361-programming-in-R/2016/practical2.md

 #### Q9-A. Write a loop that iterates over the numbers 16 to 49 and prints out the square root of the number each time through (you may have to search around for the square root function).
 Yes we *absolutely* want you to write a loop to do this.

 #### Q9-B. Make the loop from Q9-A store the results to a separate vector called `my_square_roots` instead of just printing the results.
-What's the value the 3rd iteration?
+What's the value of the 3rd iteration?
 What's the sum of the square roots of the numbers 16 to 49?

 #### Q10.
 Write a loop that iterates over all even numbers between 30 and 90.
 Each time around run your function to convert kilometres into miles on the indexed value and store the result in a separate vector.